yusuketsuda/BeMAp/README.md

 # BeMAp
-BeMAp is a platform for mapping and analyzing plasmids carrying antimicrobial resistance genes.
+BeMAp is a platform for mapping and analyzing plasmids carrying antimicrobial resistance genes on a spreadsheet.

 # Features